uber/prototool/README.md

 ## Configuration

-Prototool operates using a config file named `prototool.yaml`.
+Prototool operates using a config file named either `prototool.yaml` or `prototool.json`.
+Only one of `prototool.yaml` or `prototool.json` can exist in a given directory.
 For non-trivial use, you should have a config file checked in to at least the root of your repository.
 It is important because the directory of an associated config file is passed to `protoc` as an include directory with `-I`, so this is the logical location your Protobuf file imports should start from.

 Recommended base config file: